Jeff Wayne's Musical Version of The War of the Worlds: Video games

-In 1984 CRL Group PLC released Jeff Wayne's Video Game Version of The War of the Worlds for the Sinclair ZX Spectrum home computer.
+In 1984 CRL Group PLC released Jeff Wayne's Video Game Version of The War of the Worlds for the ZX Spectrum home computer.
 This was released in Germany as Jeff Wayne's Video Version von Der Krieg der Welten.

 In 1998, a real-time strategy game, Jeff Wayne's The War of the Worlds, was created by Rage Software for personal computers.
 Wayne produced the musical arrangements for the game, consisting of 45 minutes of material rescored and remixed in a newer electronica style with techno beats.
 The game's artwork was based on the Michael Trim, Geoff Taylor and Peter Goodfellow illustrations from the original album booklet.
 Some of Richard Burton's dialogue as the journalist is used in the opening and closing scenes.
 Nigel Hawthorne and Lewis MacLeod voiced the human and Martian generals respectively.

 In 1999, a third-person shooter, also entitled Jeff Wayne's The War of the Worlds, was developed by Pixelogic and released for the Sony PlayStation.
 It used much of the 1998 game's music and graphical elements, but featured an entirely different campaign with a focus on vehicular combat.